Originally published January 2017 / Updated December 2020

 When the patient (or the patient’s legal guardian) chooses to have the vaccine administered, physicians should also inform them about signs or symptoms of common side effects and complications, and what to do if these symptoms occur.

-The details of the informed consent discussion and the patient’s (or legal guardian’s) consent to the vaccine should be documented in the patient’s medical record.
-The Public Health Agency of Canada’s Canadian Immunization Guide recommends that healthcare providers record vaccinations in the following documents: the immunization record held by the vaccine recipient (or legal guardian); the patient’s personal health record maintained by the healthcare provider who administered the vaccine; and the local provincial or territorial immunization registry, if it has been established.10
+The details of the informed consent discussion and the patient’s (or legal guardian’s) consent to the vaccine should be documented in the patient’s medical record and/or a designated provincial/territorial record.
+Any consent form that is relied upon should also be retained in the medical record and/or a designated provincial/territorial record.
+The Public Health Agency of Canada’s Canadian Immunization Guide recommends that healthcare providers record vaccinations in the following documents: the immunization record held by the vaccine recipient (or legal guardian); the patient’s personal health record maintained by the healthcare provider who administered the vaccine; and the local provincial or territorial immunization registry, if it has been established.12

 To help patients (or their guardians) manage their vaccinations, including keeping a record of those they’ve received, physicians may want to make them aware of available resources, such as those on the websites of Health Canada, the Public Health Agency of Canada, and ImmunizeCA.

 Patients (or legal guardians) may have questions and concerns on the safety and efficacy of new vaccines.
-And some may wonder about alternatives to routine vaccines, such as unproven homeopathic therapies.11 To respond appropriately to these concerns, primary care physicians and those practising in related areas should remain up to date on relevant or common vaccines, their effectiveness, any significant risks, and the risks of the diseases being prevented.
+And some may wonder about alternatives to routine vaccines, such as unproven homeopathic therapies.13 To respond appropriately to these concerns, primary care physicians and those practising in related areas should remain up to date on relevant or common vaccines, their effectiveness, any significant risks, and the risks of the diseases being prevented.
 Physicians should be prepared to communicate clearly and professionally with patients or legal guardians on the matter.
-The healthcare provider’s advice has significant influence on parental decision-making.12
+The healthcare provider’s advice generally has significant influence on decision-making for vaccines.14

 When the patient or legal guardian is hesitant or refuses vaccination

-If patients (or legal guardians) are reluctant about a vaccine, physicians should explore and address the reasons for their concern, answer any questions to the best of their ability and consider referring patients or guardians to other relevant resources for additional information.13 Physicians should be empathetic and respectful throughout these discussions and remind patients or guardians that their best interests (or those of their child) are the primary concern.13 The 2016 Practice Point from the Canadian Paediatric Society, "Working with vaccine-hesitant parents," provides useful evidence-based approaches on how to communicate effectively.12
+If patients (or legal guardians) are reluctant about a vaccine, physicians should explore and address the reasons for their concern, answer any questions to the best of their ability and consider referring patients or guardians to other relevant resources for additional information.15 Physicians should be empathetic and respectful throughout these discussions and remind patients or guardians that their best interests (or those of their child) are the primary concern.15 The 2018 Practice Point from the Canadian Paediatric Society, "Working with vaccine-hesitant parents," provides useful evidence-based approaches on how to communicate effectively.14

 Physicians may be troubled if a patient refuses a vaccine solely for reasons of cost.
 The patient or legal guardian can be informed to contact their provincial health ministry on programs and assistance available for vaccinations.